Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 A more extensive example with epoch locking, dual encoder synchronisation is available from [=PythonFFmpegIngest=].
 In this case a patch is used to add correct audio timescale and epoch time offset to FFmpeg.

-An example of interface 1+2 ingest can be achieved in FFMpeg using DASH muxer.
-An example script is shown below.
+An example of CAMF and DASH/HLS ingest can be achieved in FFMpeg using DASH muxer.
+An example script is shown below as provided by fflabs.

 <pre><code class="inlinecode">
 #!/bin/bash